EarthSight: A Distributed Framework for Low-Latency Satellite Intelligence: System

 The simulator also computes two key quantities for each satellite: the lowest priority threshold $p^*$ for which all images above it can be transmitted in the next downlink window, and the rejection rate $r_{\text{reject}} = \frac{|\text{inference}| - |\text{downlink}|}{|\text{inference}|}$, which quantifies the proportion of computed images deprioritized to guarantee timely delivery of higher-priority content.
 Because satellites may have hours between contacts, this look-ahead analysis is crucial to guarantee responsiveness for time-sensitive tasks.
 When ground-truth information becomes available, the simulation is adjusted accordingly, and the resulting changes are propagated through the system.
 Although this update process is computationally expensive, our Python implementation is optimized to perform simulations spanning several hours in $\mathcal{O}(\text{minutes})$.

-\paragraph{Schedule generation.} When satellites establish contact, they request an updated task schedule.
-The ground station maps the satellite’s planned capture locations to the set of queries whose AOIs intersect each image.
-For each image, it constructs a Disjunctive Normal Form (DNF) formula encoding the conditions under which the image exceeds the computed threshold $p^*$.
-Performing this computation on the ground is feasible due to access to large memory and spatial indexing structures, such as R-trees, which allow rapid evaluation across massive image sets.
-Algorithm \ref{alg:ground-schedule} describes the schedule generation process.
+\paragraph{Schedule generation.} Upon contact, satellites request an updated task schedule.
+The ground station maps the satellite’s planned capture locations to the set of queries whose AOIs intersect each image using an off-the-shelf R-tree index, which bounds AOIs in rectangular extents for efficient spatial search.
+For each image, it joins the filtering criteria of retrieved queries to constructs a Disjunctive Normal Form (DNF) formula encoding the conditions under which the image exceeds the computed threshold $p^*$.

 In addition, the ground station maintains up-to-date filter success probabilities and lightweight model weight updates, derived from historical datasets (e.g., weather, incident reports) or prior inference results.
 This provides partial, probabilistic hints about the contents of each image to the satellite runtime, in the form of task schedules, filter success probabilities, and lightweight model updates.
 This enables the onboard runtime to make dynamic, context-aware decisions, performing inference only when necessary to prioritize images efficiently within the satellite’s tight compute and power constraints.
 This coordination between ground and orbit showcases \earthsight’s distributed decision framework, allowing near-optimal image prioritization under tight compute, power, and bandwidth constraints.